spcourse/python/en/installing/computer/windows/index.md

 ### Step 1: Miniconda

 This package can be downloaded from the [Anaconda website](https://docs.conda.io/en/latest/miniconda.html).
-[The Windows 64-bit version can be found here](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe)
+[The Windows 64-bit version can be found here.](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe)

 As soon as the download is finished execute the downloaded file.
-Follow the installation instructions and choose "Install for me only" where you can.
+Follow the installation instructions and choose to install for "Just Me" where you can.

-**Choose the "advanced" installation and tick the following box!
-If you did not, you have to reinstall Miniconda!**
+**Tick all four boxes in the "advanced installation options"!
+Especially the "Add Miniconda3 to my PATH environment variable" is important.
+If you did not tick this box, you have to reinstall Miniconda!** Keep in mind that this menu can look slightly different for everyone.

 ![Tick the box: "Add to PATH" when installing Minicinda](../anaconda_vinkje.gif)